-Although rather small, a significant improvement can be seen for both cases up to 7-9 hour forecast lead times, being more or less neutral afterwards compared with the Reference.

-It can also be seen that Exp3 (right panel) shows slightly more positive impact than Exp1 (left panel).
+Although small, a significant improvement can be seen for both cases up to 7-9-h forecast lead times, being more or less neutral afterward when compared with the reference.
+It can also be seen that Exp3 (Fig. 6, right) shows slightly more positive impact than Exp1 (Fig. 6, left).

-In a comparison of Exp1 and Exp3, as shown in Figure 7, a clear but not significant improvement (except for the 7-9 hour forecasts) for Exp3 can be seen, so the extra benefit of decreasing to half the thinning distance for radial velocity is rather small for this variable.
+In a comparison of Exp1 and Exp3, as shown in Fig. 7, a clear but not significant improvement (except for the 7-9-h forecasts) for Exp3 can be seen, so the extra benefit of decreasing to one-half of the thinning distance for radial velocity is small for this variable.